rayves/Feed-Me-terminal-application/README.md

 ### Display Total Order With Items

-After the user has inputted a valid payment the order will be confirmed and a final receipt with all the order details including, quantity, ordered items, subtotaled prices, discount amount, payment amount, and grand total will be displayed under the restaurant title.
+After the user has inputted a valid payment the order will be confirmed and a final receipt with all the order details including, quantity, ordered items, sub-totaled prices, discount amount, payment amount, and grand total will be displayed under the restaurant title.

 A final thank you message will be displayed confirming the order is being prepared.